CSS Gradient Generator Guide: Linear, Radial & Conic Gradients

 conic-gradient

-/* Color wheel */
+/* Color wheel — hand-written with more stops */

 background: conic-gradient(